 With the opening explanations out of the way, here's a little preview of what you can expect as you continue to read.
 First, there's a quick look at things you may want to consider as you choose to buy a dedicated streaming PC.

 Next, there is the consideration of going the single or dual streaming PC route with your setup.
-Finally, there is a brief overview of some of the best streaming PCs available, and the specs are even present to reinforce whatever narrative you see.
+Finally, there is a brief overview of some of the best streaming PCs and best streaming computers available, and the specs are even present to reinforce whatever narrative you see.

 Things to Consider When Buying a Dedicated Gaming PC

-Your memory dictates your PCs capacity to temporarily store and execute programs.
+Your memory dictates your streaming PC build capacity to temporarily store and execute programs.
 Without enough of it, expect anything demanding to present a tremendous level of slowdown, and possibly even the highly feared blue screen of death.